Local sponsors plan dinner for veterans Friday

-Several area agencies and businesses have joined forces to host a free dinner for veterans on Friday at the YMCA Healthy Living Center, 714 S. Main St.
+Several area agencies and businesses have joined forces to host a free dinner for veterans today at the YMCA Healthy Living Center, 714 S. Main St.

 Costs for guests attending the dinner will be $10.
 The meal will be served from 11:30 a.m. to 1 p.m.